mslafrenie/Heads-or-Tales/the_log_drive_coin.md

 ----

-Now that you have viewed both the unprocessed image and the RTI model take a look at the official description and the myth I have identified as part of its banal nationalistic power:
+Now that you have viewed both the unprocessed image and the RTI model take a look at the background information for this coin and my close reading of the myth identified as part of its banal nationalistic power:

+**Designer:** Marjolaine Lavoie

+**Release Date:** March 1999

 **Official Description:** This "coin depicts the courage and valiant contribution of the raftsmen to Canada's development and prosperity."